Get a short-term van insurance quote from our partner

 Before you start driving:

-- Make sure anything you’re carrying won’t move about as you drive.
+- Make sure anything you’re carrying is firmly secured and won’t move around as you drive.

 - Check that the driver’s seat is in the right position for you and that you can reach the pedals comfortably.